Q. What is the difference between a determinate and an indeterminate tomato?

 back to top

 A. Alternating where you grow something is called crop rotation.
-Identify a full-sun spot outdoors where your tomatoes will grow.
-Now pick another such spot, and preferably a third, as a three-year rotation is ideal.
-You will need more than one area since crop rotation is a key defense against various tomato diseases that can overwinter in the soil.
-(No other Solanaceous cousins, no potatoes, eggplants, peppers or tomatillos, can go there in the off years, either.)
-I am only able to rotate every other year here, so I add lots of compost to the soil and cross my fingers.
+Conventional widsom said to Identify a full-sun spot outdoors where your tomatoes will grow.
+Then pick another such spot, and preferably a third, as a three-year rotation is thought to provide defense against various tomato diseases that can overwinter in the soil.
+The thinking is also that no other Solanaceous cousins, no potatoes, eggplants, peppers or tomatillos, can go there in the off years, either.

 A. Please, don’t grow your tomatoes upside-down, as is the fashion started by at least one recent gimmick product.
 Yes, they’ll grow if you follow the instructions, but why would you bother, why spend the money?
 The tomato experts at Rutgers agree with me on this one, by the way.
 I think there’s enough upside-down in the world without us adding to the dizzying picture, no?